 “John was in Portland and I was in Nashville, so we started working long-distance.
 Trying to get to know each other and figure these songs out.
 My first clue to who John is was the 9×12 scuffed up manila envelope that showed up in my actual mailbox (not the virtual one).
 Inside was a real CD (not an iCloud link), with real songs, and many dog-eared pages torn out of a yellow legal-pad, and in John’s scrawl his personality coming through – funny, insightful, slap-dash, and humble.
 The record was already feeling real, and we hadn’t even started.”

 “And that’s how it went from there – four or five musicians in a room, some just met, playing the way the moment tells them to, getting to know each other through the groove, the way the best musicians do.
 Without a click track telling them to behave, without a suit in the corner telling them what would sell.
-From John’s point of view, he had earned this moment and was going to enjoy it, and that shows.
+From John’s point of view, goddammit he had earned this moment, and was going to enjoy it.
+And the joy shows, does it not?
 Just put on the first couple bars of “Detour,” you’ll see what I mean…”

 Producer, Engineer, Musician.